-Figure 1: 2005 Clean Snowmobile Team DESIGN STRATEGY The UW-P Clean Snowmobile Team's intent was to modify a snowmobile to provide a successful entry in the 2005 Clean Snowmobile Challenge.
-The team has set out to meet the competition requirements for sound and emissions as well as maintaining the qualities desired in a production snowmobile by today's consumers.
+Figure 1: 2006 Clean Snowmobile Team DESIGN STRATEGY The UW-P Clean Snowmobile Team's intent was to modify a snowmobile to provide a successful entry in the 2006 Clean Snowmobile Challenge.
+The team has set out to meet the competition requirements for sound and emissions as well as maintaining the qualities desired in a production snowmobile by today's consumer standards.
 Design constraints and criteria relevant to the modifications made to the snowmobile are outlined in the report to follow.
 A complete set of the constraints and criteria are provided in the Clean Snowmobile Challenge competition rules [1].
 DESIGN CONSTRAINTS [1] - Modifications to the engine, including substitution of a different engine is allowed.
 Two-stroke, four-stroke, and rotary engines are allowed.
 Engine displacement is limited to 600 cc or less for two-stroke and rotary engines, 960 cc or less for four-stroke engines. - Snowmobiles must be fueled with a blend of 10% ethanol and 90% premium gasoline, 85% ethanol and 15% premium gasoline, or electricity.
 Fuel additives (with the exception of commercial two-stroke oil) are not permitted - The snowmobile must be propelled with a variable ratio belt transmission. - The modified snowmobile must also meet or exceed all applicable safety standards - The snowmobile's track may be replaced with a different track.
 The track must be a commercially available, one piece, molded rubber snowmobile track and cannot be modified. - Ski and ski suspension may be modified.
-However the snowmobile must remain ski steered, have at least six inches of suspension travel - The use of traction control devices such as studs, ice grousers, or paddles is not allowed The team's first major decision was the use of a two-stroke engine because of the existing consumer confidence and the performance qualities of this engine.
-This engine selection meets all design criteria and goals.
+However the snowmobile must remain ski steered, have at least six inches of suspension travel - The use of traction control devices such as ice grousers, or paddles is not allowed; however, studs are allowed.
+The team's first major decision was the use of a two-stroke engine because of the existing consumer confidence and the performance qualities of this engine.
+This engine selection meets most of the design criteria and goals.
 Strategy then focused on increasing the efficiency and power of the engine.
 Careful consideration was given to assure that these modifications did not exceed limitations set for emissions, noise, reliability and safety.
-DRIVELINE IMPROVEMENTS The main improvement to the driveline of the snowmobile was the installation of the Radical Machines Incorporated (RMI) direct-drive system (Figure 2).
-The direct-drive system relocated the driven clutch to a direct-drive gearbox near the drive shaft, thereby eliminating the jackshaft and chain case.
-By removing the jackshaft, rotating mass was reduced.
-Removal of the chain case reduced the overall mass of the snowmobile, lowered the number of wearable parts, and eliminated the need for the inefficient chain drive.
-This delivers the power to the track through a fewer number of components thereby increasing overall driveline efficiency.
-Also by removing these components and installing the direct drive system, the center of gravity of the snowmobile was lowered.

-Figure 2: Direct Drive Installation A large factor in driveline efficiency with a variable ratio belt transmission is the clutch tuning to transmit maximum power to the track.
-The effect of clutch tuning can be seen in the horsepower graphs, Figure 4 and Figure 5.
-The ideally tuned clutch set up should follow a path similar to that shown in Figure 3.
+DRIVELINE IMPROVEMENTS A large factor in driveline efficiency with a variable ratio belt transmission is tuning the clutches to transmit maximum power to the track.
+The effect of clutch tuning can be seen in the horsepower graphs, Figure 3 and Figure 4.
+The ideally tuned clutch set up should follow a path similar to that shown in Figure 2.
 [6]